10:00 – 11:30 a.m.

 You Will Learn

-- Insights on possible changes to Canadian privacy law and how you can stay current.
+- Potential changes to Canadian federal and provincial privacy rules, and how you can stay prepared.

 - How privacy laws in other jurisdictions, including the EU’s General Data Protection Regulation (GDPR) and the new California Consumer Privacy Act (CCPA), apply to Canadian organizations.